Java process launch configuration

 • How the Java CLASSPATH is constructed and where to place overrides and configuration changes.

-• A table of environment variables used in the Deephaven system and their purposes.
+• The environment variables used in the Deephaven system and their purposes.

 Deephaven Java processes include the following:

-A worker is a Deephaven Java process that performs the tasks for a Persistent Query or Code Studio.
+• Workers: A worker is a Deephaven Java process that performs the tasks for a PQ or Code Studio.
 Worker processes are started by Persistent Query Dispatchers.

-These are programs run interactively on a Deephaven server, and sometimes non-interactively by scripts.
-Non-interactive usage includes installation scripts and any administrative automation you might put in place.
+• Command line utilities: These programs are run interactively on a Deephaven server or non-interactively through scripts.
+Non-interactive usage includes installation scripts and any administrative automation you may implement.

-• Scripts in /usr/illumon/latest/bin are utilities intended for direct use from a command line.
-The set includes dhconfig, dhctl, iriscat, etcdctl.sh, dh_monit, and others.
-Each tool has its own command line arguments.
-Some are sensitive to environment variables to change default behavior.
+• Scripts located in /usr/illumon/latest/bin: These are designed for direct use from the command line.
+Examples include dhconfig, dhctl, iriscat, and etcdctl.sh.
+Each tool has its own command-line arguments and may rely on environment variables to modify default behavior.
 Most of these tools write log files to /var/log/deephaven/misc or /tmp.

-• Actions invoked via iris_exec mimic the launch process used for the Deephaven services.
-The actions can be one of the defined set, or any Java class.
-Command line options are the same as those used to configure Deephaven services in the hostconfig.
+• Actions invoked via iris_exec: These mimic the launch process used for Deephaven services.
+Actions can include predefined tasks or any Java class.
+Command-line options are the same as those used to configure Deephaven services in the hostconfig.
 Log files are written to /db/TempFiles/<user>/logs, /tmp/<user>/logs, or /var/log/deephaven/misc.

-Before launching a Java process, certain configurations must be determined.
-The launching script uses settings from installer files and options on the command line.
-Some options can be permanently changed for recurring processes, such as Deephaven services, while others can be adjusted ad-hoc for specific invocations, like command line utilities.
-The following items outline the necessary configurations:
+Configuration properties must be set prior to launching Java processes.
+The launching script relies on settings from installer files and command-line options.
+Some options can be permanently modified for recurring processes, such as Deephaven services.
+Others can be adjusted temporarily for one-time invocations, like command-line utilities.
+The following items outline the required configurations:

 • The Deephaven properties file to load.